-Whether you're reading on the bus, train or plane, these 2019 travelogues, guides and bestsellers make the perfect travel companion, destination inspiration or Christmas gift...
+Lucid, exciting and though-provoking, armchair travellers are sure to love these 2019 travelogues, guides and bestsellers.
+They make the perfect travel companion, destination inspiration or gift...

 People have been travelling solo for millennia, although the concept pops up ‘anew’ in the media every few years, rebranded in the light of whatever trend has just swept through town.

 But while there’s a dash of ‘mindfulness’ about Alone Time, Stephanie Rosenbloom’s thoughtful treatise on going it on your own will not only give you a fresh appreciation for the four cities at the heart of her book – Paris, Florence, Istanbul and New York, all rendered in impressively atmospheric detail – but also for the notion of being by oneself.

 Each experience undertaken in these breaks becomes the framework on which to hang an idea.
 The legendary cuisine and sensual streets of Paris makes the ideal spot to philosophise about the sheer joy of savouring what’s in front of you; a Turkish hammam is the condensation-streaked jumping-off point for trying something new; and while the artworks of Florence offer a chance to disconnect, the streets of New York afford just the opposite.

 That the latter city is Rosenbloom’s adopted hometown makes clear that a lot of the thinking here can – and should – be applied to your walk to work as much as it should be to parading the Seine.
 Hers is an invitation to find sensation and beauty and life in the world around you.